 Students have the opportunity to develop a safety systems approach concentrating on hazard identification, risk assessment and devising control measures incorporating safety management principles.
 The legal underpinning of OHS requirements at the workplace are also covered.

-Note: This course is offered as a 1 and 1.5 year pathway with relevant prior qualification.
+Note: This program is offered as a 1 and 1.5 year pathway with relevant prior degree.

 Advance your career or kick-start it in a new direction with Postgraduate study at Western.

 Register for our upcoming Postgraduate Information Sessions to explore where Postgraduate studies can take you.

 We’ll be streaming live from October so you can hear from our academics and gain a better understanding of program content, admission requirements and career outcomes.